gvnirmalaa/ansible-role-snowsql/README.md

 ## Role Variables

-Available variables are listed below, along with default values (see defaults/main.yml):
+Available variables are listed below, along with default values ('see defaults/main.yml'):

     user: ec2-user
 The user under which snowsql will be installed and configured.